 With live streaming, it’s quite different with many factors contributing to the unintentional delay of the entire broadcast.

-Next, the streaming servers will ingest the video stream and distribute the content to the stream page and hopefully, the servers are in the same country as the broadcast venue.
+Next, the streaming servers will ingest the video stream and distribute content to the stream page and you want the servers to be located in the same country as the broadcast venue.

-The final stage is the palms of the viewers and there are many factors on their side that affect the broadcast latency such as connection speed, congested networks, are they travelling on public transportation while watching on a mobile device skipping from tower to tower, browser version (very important as Internet Explorer is still being used), throttled corporate networks and VPN’s.
+Finally, the viewing experience is in the palms of the user’s connection and there are many factors that affect the broadcast latency such as connection speed, congested networks, are they in transit on a mobile device skipping from tower to tower, browser version, throttled corporate networks and VPN’s.

 There is an upside with the latency associated with live streaming.

-The longer the time the streaming servers take to ingest the live feed and capture all the data packets before releasing the content to the stream page, the lower the chance of the viewer experiencing buffering issues.
-Going live on YouTube now allows a broadcaster to choose a latency time to keep the buffering issue to a minimum for the viewer.
+The longer the time the streaming servers take to ingest the live feed and deliver reduces the viewer experiencing buffering issues.
+Going live on YouTube now allows a broadcaster to choose a latency time to keep the buffering issue to a minimum for viewers.

-Live audience Q&A has to be text-based so by providing the means for the audience to submit a question to the presenters via text in real-time removes the “perceived latency” and makes the live event and online audience responses run in sync.
+Live audience Q&A is generally text-based to the presenters which does a great job removing the “perceived latency” away from the live event and the online audience responses seem to run in sync.